Current Public Works Projects

 A USACE Disposition Study has been funded and is being coordinated by the USACE Los Angeles office with the District and the City.
 If disposition to the District from the USACE is feasible, local ownership is intended to ensure long-term security of a critical local water supply and facilitate opportunities for additional supply to the Paso Robles Groundwater Basin, designated as in critical overdraft by the State.
 The USACE completed a semi-quantitative risk assessment of the Salinas Dam in 2019 and have provisionally rated it a Dam Safety Action Classification System Level IV (Low Urgency), however, if the dam transfers to a local entity it would fall under jurisdiction of the California Division of Safety of Dams (DSOD) and require a retrofit to meet State seismic safety standards.
 It is envisioned that funding partnerships will be sought to help with any costs associated with transferring the dam to local ownership, retrofitting and installing the gates for increased water supply.
 Additionally, it is anticipated that a combination of Federal, State and local funding sources will be required to fully realize the benefits of the Salinas Dam and Santa Margarita Lake.

-Staff are currently coordinating with the USACE, the DSOD, State and Federal Representatives to understand whether it is feasible to transfer the dam to the District, what the process would be and what technical, administrative and financial issues may need to be addressed.
-USACE anticipates releasing a draft of the Disposition Study in late 2022.
+The USACE Disposition Study is paused while District staff coordinate with the USACE, the DSOD, State and Federal Representatives to understand whether it is feasible to transfer the dam to the District, what the process would be and what technical, administrative and financial issues may need to be addressed.
+To help fund these efforts, the state included a $500,000 allocation under Assembly Bill 102 for a Salinas Dam Feasibility Study, which is anticipated to start in early 2025.

 SLO Watershed